robbieraphaelday/Text-Query-Chatbot/README.md

    pip install -r requirements.txt
    ```

-3. Add your OpenAI key to the `txtlangchain.py` file and `openai_key.txt` file.
+3. Add your OpenAI key to the `txt_langchain.py` file and `openai_api.txt` file.
 These keys are required for the operation of the chatbot.

 ## Usage